 Keep up with what's happening at PARCC.

 Superintendent John Huppenthal serves on the PARCC Governing Board.
-Wendi Anderson, Director for PARCC at the Arizona Department of Education, is the K-12 Lead for PARCC in Arizona.
-Thomas Anderes, President of the Arizona Board of Regents, serves on the PARCC Advisory Committee on College Readiness.
-Karen Nicodemus, Chair of the Governor’s P-20 Council Standards and Assessment Committee, President Emerita of Cochise Community College, coordinates PARCC- related postsecondary engagement activities in the state.
+Sarah Gardner, Director for PARCC and Innovation Assessments at the Arizona Department of Education, is the K-12 Lead for PARCC in Arizona.
+Eileen Klein, President of the Arizona Board of Regents, serves on the PARCC Advisory Committee on College Readiness.
+Karen Nicodemus, President Emerita of Cochise Community College, coordinates PARCC- related postsecondary engagement activities in the state.

 Arizona has been active in the American Diploma Project Network since 2006, aligning its standards and graduation requirements with the expectations of postsecondary education and employers.